 Jesus was acknowledged by His father with an audible voice during His baptism by John the Baptist, and at the transfiguration His Father said, ‘…listen to Him’.
 In John 13:3-5 it says,

 ‘Jesus knew that the Father had put all things under his power, and that he had come from God and was returning to God; so he got up from the meal, took off his outer clothing, and wrapped a towel around his waist.
 After that, he poured water into a basin and began to wash his disciples’ feet, drying them with the towel that was wrapped around him.’

 Christ was so secure in the Father that He could wash His follower’s feet.
 This was the lowliest task of the lowliest servant in their time.

 Many of us were not affirmed, approved and supported by our biological fathers and this often results in bitterness and pent up resentment and anger.
 Despair begins to replace our excitement for the future.
 The absence of our father’s verbal and physical affirmation will undoubtedly lead to our struggle in receiving our heavenly Father’s inheritance.
 As a consequence of this neglect, you may still battle with emotions of:

 - Rejection, Fear, Anxiety, Mistrust

 Sons and Daughters

-So if we have not become that which He intended for us to be and if we are stumbling in the realisation of our chosen-ness, our being His representatives as His priests and our absolute belonging to Him, we don’t fully bring Him glory.
+So if we have not become that which He intended for us to be and if we are stumbling in the realisation of our election, of being His representatives as His priests and of belonging absolutely to Him, we don’t fully bring Him glory.
 By fully making use of and living out every spiritual blessing, we bring honour and glory to Jesus.

-We will share in His glory if we are willing to share in His suffering, in laying down our likes and dislikes.
-In surrendering who we are, in allowing our preferences to become His preferences.
-The key ingredient to all of the above is faith; believing it, trusting in it and living life because it is our ultimate reality and truth.
+We will share in His glory if we are willing to share in His suffering by laying down our likes and dislikes, and in surrendering who we are by allowing His preferences to become our preferences.
+The key ingredient to all of the above is faith – believing Him, trusting in Him and living life because He is our ultimate reality and truth.

 Distinctive, Individual and Special